 Introduction to Medicine: Do You Want to Be a Doctor?

 So you think you want to be a doctor?
 This course is designed to help you answer that question by letting you see the practice of medicine firsthand, giving you a taste of what medical school would be like, and helping you evaluate how well your talents and preferences match those of a career in medicine.
+Students who take this course are expected to have a strong foundation in biology and a willingness to explore beyond the science and truly understand the practice of medicine.

 Those entering the profession of medicine are expected to be dedicated to the pursuit of excellence and committed to the best interests of their patients.
 This course demands the same from its students--like medical school, it will be challenging, but the rewards will be great.